 Prior to his arrival at IFC, Mr. Le Houérou was Vice President for Policy & Partnerships at the European Bank for Reconstruction and Development in 2015.
 He previously held several leadership positions at the World Bank.
 As the World Bank’s Regional Vice President for South Asia from 2013 to 2015, he designed a new regional strategy, restructured the Bank’s regional portfolio, and more than doubled new lending.
 He was Regional Vice President for Europe and Central Asia from 2009 to 2013, where he led the Bank’s effort to mitigate the global economic crisis’ impact on the region.

-Mr. Le Houérou has held a number of other key positions at the Bank, including Vice President of Concessional Finance and Global Partnerships; Acting Vice President and Chief Information Officer; Director of Finance and Resource Mobilization; Macro-Fiscal Sector Manager; and Resident Representative in Madagascar.
+He also held other key managerial positions at the Bank, including Vice President of Concessional Finance and Global Partnerships; Acting Vice President and Chief Information Officer; Director of Finance and Resource Mobilization; Macro-Fiscal Sector Manager for Southern Africa and Indian Ocean countries; and Resident Representative in Madagascar.

 Mr. Le Houérou holds an MBA from Columbia University and a Ph.D in Economics from the Institut d'Etudes Politiques de Paris.